 For quite a long time "new" and "modern" were values in and of themselves.
-Nevertheless many voices did not agree at all with that, especially as regards "modern architecture."
+Nevertheless many voices did not agree at all with that concept, especially as regards "modern architecture."
 Prince Charles among many others accused modern architecture of being "all stumps and carbuncles."
-And it's quite true that the market value of many modern architecture houses is low as buyers are relucutant to invest in a building with a questionable esthetic and very high maintenance expenses.
-But there is nothing new here: a great number of wonderful castles of the 17th and 18th century were destroyed by their owner because the maintenance costs were too high!!.
-But don't worry, many modern architects designed masterpieces that will surive the test of time.
-Try to respond to the following questions and you will have an idea of which ones:
+And it's quite true that the market value of many modern houses is low as buyers are relucutant to invest in building with a questionable esthetic and very high maintenance expenses.
+But there is nothing new here: a great number of wonderful castles of the 17th and 18th century were destroyed by their owners because the maintenance costs were too high!!.
+But not to worry, many modern architects have designed masterpieces that will surive the test of time.
+Try to respond to the following questions and you will begin to have an idea of which ones:

-Despite the idea that modern architecture was based on functionalism (more often than not a wrong idea), as in Otto Wagner's "form follows function," it's always interesting to ask the question: is the design of this building adapted to its function?
-Ask people who live inside their opinion.
+Despite the idea that modern architecture has been based on functionalism (more often than not incorrect idea), as in Otto Wagner's "form follows function," it's always interesting to ask the question: is the design of this building adapted to its function?
+Ask the opinion of people who live inside.
 Few poorly adapted buildings will surive.
 That said, what judgement can we place upon the pyramids of Egypt!

 What about the maintenance and operating costs?